-At Christ the King school we teach the National Curriculum, which will help the children to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-History at Christ the King school, inspires and stimulates children’s curiosity to know more about the past.
-Throughout the teaching of History children’ should be equipped with the skills to ask perceptive questions, think critically, weigh up evidence, sift arguments and develop perspective and judgement.
-This contributes to the cultural, social, spiritual and moral life of the children as they acquire knowledge and of a range of different past cultures and traditions.
-History helps children to understand the complexity of people’s lives, the process of change, the diversity of society and relationships between different groups, as well as their own identity and the challenges of their times.
+History lessons at Christ the King are designed to stimulate children’s curiosity about Britain’s past and that of the wider world.
+Children will strengthen their ability to ask perceptive questions, think critically, evaluate evidence, and develop perspective and judgement.
+History contributes to the cultural, social, spiritual and moral life of the children, as they gain an understanding of the process of change, the diversity of society, as well as their own identity and the challenges of their times.

 Celebrating 80 Years at Christ the King